Child and adolescent mental health service (CAMHS) referrals

 Ealing intensive therapeutic and short breaks service (ITSBS)

-This service aims to prevent unnecessary residential care and enable children and young people with LD to remain in their family/local community.
+This service aims to prevent unnecessary residential care and enables children and young people with LD to remain in their family/local community.
 It provides intensive clinical psychology and social care input to the young person, family and frontline workers, including additional/intensive short breaks as needed.

 ITSBS aims to enable young people with a learning disability and challenging behaviours who are at risk of a move to a residential placement to remain within their family and community settings instead.
 It is a collaborative initiative between clinical psychology, social care and short breaks Services for children with disabilities.